Darrkhan/ArchLinux-Workflow/README.md

 ```

 > [!TIP]
-> Double check the UUID or LVM volume name in the GRUB_CMDLINE_LINUX_DEFAULT.
+> Double-check the UUID or LVM volume name in the GRUB_CMDLINE_LINUX_DEFAULT.